Interesting Facts About France

 There are various versions of the story but one version is as follows:

-When the chef returned to France, he made his 'invention' popular there too.
-This type of pastry is referred to in French as la viennoiserie, meaning - pastry in the style of Vienna, the capital city of Austria.
+When the chef returned home to France, he continued to bake the crescent-shaped pastry.
+As a result, it became very popular in France.
+This type of pastry is referred to as la viennoiserie, meaning: - pastry in the style of Vienna, the capital city of Austria.

 30. Officially, it is said that - Il existe un fromage différent pour chaque jour de l'année.
 This means that in France there exists a different cheese for each day of the year - 365.
 However, it is believed that there are many more than this!